Nevada County Truck Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 Even the most skilled and experienced truck drivers with professional licenses can cause crashes due to human error or mechanical failures.
-When that happens, victims are left suffering from debilitating injuries and disabilities for the rest of their lives.
-In these tough times, injured victims can count on our Nevada County truck accident lawyers to recover fair compensation for them.
+When that happens, victims can be left suffering from debilitating injuries and disabilities for the rest of their lives.
+In these tough times, injured victims can seek legal guidance from our Nevada County truck accident lawyers.
 Call Arash Law at (888) 488-1391 for a free and confidential initial consultation.

 Located in the state’s Sierra Nevada mountains, Nevada County features pristine forests, beautiful small towns, and numerous outdoor recreation opportunities.
 Amid the promise of adventure, the danger of Highway 49 lies ahead, as the city’s busiest road is highly prone to truck accidents.
 This risk makes its residents and visitors alike vulnerable to serious injuries.

-Our hard-working and dedicated Nevada injury law firm understands the challenges you face as an accident victim, and we are committed to helping you get the compensation you deserve.
-With experience successfully handling a variety of truck accident cases, as attested by our winning track record, we offer the expertise and support you need.
-Call us now or fill out our “Do I have a case?” form.
+Our Nevada injury law firm understands the challenges you may face as an accident victim, and we are committed to helping you pursue compensation for your injuries and losses.
+With experience handling a variety of truck accident cases, we are here to offer legal guidance.
+To determine the validity of your claim, fill out our “Do I Have A Case?” form.

 A farm worker, suffered multiple broken bones and other orthopedic injuries resulting from an auto accident where the defendant driver attempted to make a left turn in front of our client in heavy fog.– ARASH KHORSANDI